Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-The term "nervous breakdown" is sometimes used to describe a stressful situation in which someone becomes temporarily unable to function normally in day-to-day life.
+The term "nervous breakdown" is sometimes used by people to describe a stressful situation in which they're temporarily unable to function normally in day-to-day life.
 It's commonly understood to occur when life's demands become physically and emotionally overwhelming.
-The term was frequently used in the past to cover a variety of mental disorders, but it's used less often today.
+The term was frequently used in the past to cover a variety of mental disorders, but it's no longer used by mental health professionals today.

-Nervous breakdown isn't a medical term, however, nor does it indicate a specific mental illness.
+Nervous breakdown isn't a medical term, nor does it indicate a specific mental illness.
 But that doesn't mean it's a normal or a healthy response to stress.
-A nervous breakdown may indicate an underlying mental health problem that needs attention, such as depression or anxiety.
+What some people call a nervous breakdown may indicate an underlying mental health problem that needs attention, such as depression or anxiety.

 A number of other unusual or dysfunctional behaviors may be considered signs and symptoms of a nervous breakdown.

-If you're concerned that you're experiencing a nervous breakdown, get help.
-If you have a primary care doctor, talk to him or her about your signs and symptoms or seek help from a mental health provider.
+If you feel that you're experiencing a nervous breakdown, get help.
+If you have a primary care provider, talk to him or her about your signs and symptoms or seek help from a mental health professional.

 Daniel K. Hall-Flavin, M.D.